 Follow Me: Twitter.com/shawn_phillips

 No list of the sort would be complete without recognizing our partners in this life Transformation.
-It takes only a few short hours with the kid(s) alone to have an entirely new level of respect and admiration for your wife.
-Okay, these days “she” may well be “the mother of your children” but even if she’s the reason you no longer have your ‘77 Trans Am—you still know those moments of silent respect and appreciation for certain strength you simply don’t have.
+It takes only a few short hours with the kid(s) alone to have an entirely new level of respect and admiration for the mom to your dad.
+Okay, these days “she” may well be “the mother of your children” but even if she’s the reason you no longer have your ‘77 Trans Am—you still know those moments of silent respect and appreciation for certain Strength(s) men simply don’t have.